beshungh/Sales-Supply-Chain-Analysis/README.md

 ```

 ### Exploratory Data Analysis in PostgreSQL
+I chose to use an SQL database for exploring the data because the dataset was really big.
+When I tried to delete duplicate values in Excel, it froze because of the dataset's size.
+That's why I decided to use an SQL database, as it can handle large amounts of data easily.
 The EDA involved exploring the Global Superstore dataset to answer Key questions.These key questions were:

   - Which region incur the highest shipping costs, and how does it compare to other regions?